 How do I get an AOC?

 Are you looking for an AOC for your own company, or for an outside company?
 If you’re dealing with an outside company, and for some reason you’ve been asked to get their PCI AOC, ask them!
 If you are exchanging PCI DSS Card Holder Data with them, they should give you a copy of their AOC on request.

 Unfortunately, getting an AOC for your own company can be much more complicated.

 The first step is to ensure that you do actually comply with the requirements of the PCI DSS!
 If you’ve not deliberately planned for compliance, you’re likely to find some gaps that will take time to remediate.
 The PCI Security Standards Council publish some helpful guidance on a prioritized approach to getting compliant.

-Once you believe you comply with the requirements, it’s time to kick off the formal assessment process, which should ultimately result in an AOC.
+Once you believe you comply with the requirements, it’s time to kick off the formal assessment process.
+One artifact produced by the assessment will be your AOC.

 There are actually a couple of different forms of the Attestation of Compliance.
 To get either one, you need to go through the annual assessment process.
 How you are assessed depends in turn on whether you’re a service provider or a merchant, and your current card transaction volumes per card brand.

 Regardless of the type of company you are, there are basically two different assessment processes which are used, depending on your business’ transaction volume:

 - small to mid-sized businesses have the option to do an SAQ, or Self-Assessment Questionnaire.
 In this case, the AOC is actually a form in one of the chapters of the SAQ, which will be completed after the rest of the questionnaire;